meilisearch/strapi-plugin-meilisearch-v4/README.md

 #### 🏗 Add Meilisearch Settings

 Each index in Meilisearch can be customized with specific settings.
-It is possible to add your [Meilisearch settings](https://docs.meilisearch.com/reference/features/settings.html#settings) configuration to the indexes you create using `settings` field in the plugin configuration file.
+It is possible to add your [Meilisearch settings](https://docs.meilisearch.com/reference/features/settings.html#settings) configuration to the indexes you create using the `settings` field in the plugin configuration file.

 The settings are added when either: adding a content-type to Meilisearch or when updating a content-type in Meilisearch.
 The settings are not updated when documents are added through the [`listeners`](-apply-hooks).